 When your child lies to you, it stirs up a potent mix of emotions.
 You might feel angry, hurt and offended all at once.
 Lying is extremely upsetting for parents because it shakes the foundation of trust we have in our child.
 So it’s understandable and normal if you have an emotional reaction to lying—whether...
 Read more »

-You thought “The Terrible Twos” were bad.
-Now you’re dealing with “The Terrible Thirteens,” and it’s just as bad, if not worse.
+You thought the terrible twos were bad.
+Now you’re dealing with the terrible thirteens—and it’s even worse.

 When she was two, she cried, kicked, and screamed.
 At 13, she’s yelling, slamming doors, storming out of the house, and screaming, “You can’t control me!”